huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 So why?
 Math is tool to answer 'why did this happen?', and the category theory is the tool to answer 'why math happens?'.
 The diagrams above holds because of the existence of the prime factors.
 So by combining them, we can get other factors, all the way down, finally we got ourselves a *partial ordered set*.
 And the reason why the second one can use the same logic is because of the isomorphism between these dual concepts:
 > clean → dirty ≌ performance → slow ≌ architect → no-architect

 So the similarity between the diagrams kinda explain the word 'universal'.
-Now I will formally introduce two basic concept of *universal properties*.
+Now I will formally introduce two basic concepts of *universal properties*.

 First, `initial object`:
 > An initial object in a category ***C*** is a object *I* such that for all object *X* there is a unique morphism: